 What is dementia?

-Dementia is a broad umbrella term used to describe a range of progressive neurological disorders.
-There are many different types of dementia and some people may present with a combination of types.
+Dementia is an umbrella term used to describe a range of progressive neurological disorders, that is, conditions affecting the brain.
+There are many different types of dementia, of which Alzheimer’s disease is the most common.
+Some people may have a combination of types of dementia.
 Regardless of which type is diagnosed, each person will experience their dementia in their own unique way.

 Symptoms of dementia can include

 Memory problems – People with dementia might have problems retaining new information.
 They might get lost in previously familiar places and may struggle with names.
 Relatives might notice the person seems increasingly forgetful, misplacing things regularly.
 However, we all forget a name or face once in a while and this is nothing to worry about.
 If it happens on a frequent basis, it’s advisable to visit the GP who can check why this may be happening..